 - Adventurer Archaeologist: Fitz and his now-retired mentor, Eve's dad and owner of the museum of the city of Cordella.

-- Bizarre Taste in Food: Fitz and his coffee.
+- Bizarre Taste in Food: Fitz likes his coffee strong enough to use it as syrup.

 - Chibi: the heroes are sometimes drawn as cute quadruped animals.